Back to Blog

 The combined portfolio now sits at just over $331,000, which puts it back to where it was roughly three months ago.
 Despite consistent monthly contributions, the market pullback erased recent gains.
 If I were a day trader, those numbers would be devastating.
 But with a long-term time horizon, the perspective changes entirely.

 When I zoom out to where I started tracking in 2023 at $48,000, the progress is clear.
 That growth comes from a combination of consistent dollar cost averaging and market appreciation over time.
 Months like February are part of the journey, not the end of it.
+If you are still early in your investing journey, I wrote about why the first €100K takes the longest and how the compounding effect accelerates from there.

 February 2026 Portfolio Snapshot